julianchurchill/text-adventure/README.md

 Ordered by priority, first to do at the top.

-- [FEATURE] Write a walkthrough for TTA1
-- [BUG] Occasionally the 9-patch bottom strip is partially drawn over the text at the bottom of the screen.
-Ensure the bottom padding is enough that the text is never drawn at the same position as the 9-patch strip.
-- [BUG] Oubliette should vanish after the fire shield is used to defend the town's watch, _not_ after talking to cabal again
-- [DEV] Add walkthrough verification unit test to play through walkthrough and check score is as expected at each stage
-- [DEV] Add '# waypoint <name>' into walkthrough text file and auto generate waypoint files during build
 - [BUG] <newline> in 'talk responses' don't seem to be obeyed.
 See newline before "You awake the following morning to Cabal brewing you".
   - Also search for ""Go see Cabal, find out" in the 'successful use message' version and check that is obeyed too.
   - <newline> also not working in location descriptions, see yak_farm_hillock
+- [FEATURE] Write a walkthrough for TTA1
+- [BUG] Occasionally the 9-patch bottom strip is partially drawn over the text at the bottom of the screen.
+Ensure the bottom padding is enough that the text is never drawn at the same position as the 9-patch strip.
 - [BUG] Clickable area for exit seems to extend down the text view underneath the link - is the span limited correctly?
   - FIX Other possible fix is to pad the textview with a single line of blank text after the rest of the text is in place.
 Same idea as we already do with adding a single " " to stop the clickable span extending to the end of the line.
     - This fix works ok on 2.3.3 (emulator) but not on 4.3 (my nexus 4).
 - [TECHNICAL TASK] Protect all logging with 'isDebugMode()' to prevent hitting the filesystem when running release
 - [TECHNICAL TASK] Make CommonActivity create a LoggableLocationFactory, which wraps the LocationFactory to decorate Location objects with LoggableLocation objects to use a logger to record failed uses of exitable() on ids that are not exits for this location.
   - OR perhaps the BasicModel should be the object that gets logged in moveThroughExit() ???
-- [UI] Vary the images for buttons, i.e. on looking at a large inventory all the buttons are the same, would look nice if they varied at bit
+- [DEV] Add walkthrough verification unit test to play through walkthrough and check score is as expected at each stage
+- [DEV] Add '# waypoint <name>' into walkthrough text file and auto generate waypoint files during build
 - [UI] Reduce the height of the buttons to better fit more in without squishing the text view down too much
 - [FEATURE] Map - extras
     - Make better masks and a better map!
 Charlies on the case.